veden/Rampant/README.md

 MP should be working

 Configure Options:
 - Max biter wave size
 - Ramp up to max biter wave size
 - Use dumb projectiles
 - Use Natural Evolution unit launchers (Requires NE)
 - Togglable attack wave triggers (pollution, player)
 - Attack wave pollution trigger threshold

 # Features

+- Recycling Biters - When large groups of biters form on the game map and aren't assigned to a unit group or near a base will be periodically removed and refunded to the ai causes attack waves proportional to the number of units removed.
+- Breaching - When biters are destroying structures nearby unit groups will come to join them
 - Frenzy squads - When a unit group gets close to a player or start combat they switch to attacking everything in there path for a set radius or until there is nothing left
 - Rabid squads - Is in a permanent frenzied state as soon as the group is formed
 - Tactical Retreats - these will take place when a unit group is in a chunk that has reached a death threshold